Vilksar/ComplementDrugSearch/README.md

   If the file is in a different format, or no proteins could be found in the network, an error will be returned.
 Only the proteins which already appear in the network will be considered.
 Any duplicate proteins will be ignored.
 This argument does not have a default value and can be omitted if disease-essential proteins are provided.

 * `--Initial`.
-Use this argument to specify the name of the initial drug or drug target.
+Use this argument to specify the name of the initial drug or drug-target.
 If the initial drug is not in the list of drugs or its corresponding drug-target does not appear in the network, an error will be returned.
 This argument does not have a default value.

 * `--MaximumPath`. (optional) Use this argument to specify the length of the maximum path between the drug-targets and the essential proteins.
 It must be a positive integer.
 The default value is "3".

 * `--NumberOfSolutions`. (optional) Use this argument to specify the maximum number of complementing drugs to be returned.
 The default value is "10".

 * `--Output`. (optional) Use this argument to specify the path to the output file where the details about the complementing drugs will be written.
 Permission to write is needed for the corresponding folder.
 If a file with the same name already exists, it will be automatically overwritten.
-The default value is the name of the file containing the edges, followed by the name of the initial drug, the name of its drug-target, and the current date and time.
+The default value is the name of the file containing the interactions, followed by the name of the initial drug, the name of its drug-target, and the current date and time.